yan9900/ma_quadruped_lab/README.md

 This repository provides a direct workflow for training a legged robot using IsaacLab.
 It provides high transparency and low refactoring difficulty of the direct environment, and uses isaaclab components to simplify the workflow.

+It has all the necessary conditions for sim-to-real and has been tested on real unitree h1 robots.

 **Key Features:**

 - `Easy to Reorganize` Provides a direct workflow, allowing for fine-grained definition of environment logic.